rakinds/atnlp/README.md

 The classic metrics that are used to evaluate the generated distractors are BLEU, BLEURT, ROUGE, Jaccard and TTR.
 Corresponding scripts can be found under `evaluation/classic_metrics/`.
 These evaluation methods use the data files present in the `evaluation/classic_metrics/data/` folder, which contain reformatted versions of the output from the Llama generation script as well as the original SciQ distractors, for easier processing.

 ### QA models
 The Question Answering models are used to experimentically evaluate the generated distractors.
 We make use of a set or 'classroom' of MC QA models, which can be run using `classroom.py` under `evaluation/classroom/`.

-Simply change the `model_name` variable to evaluate a certain QA model and run the script.
+<b>Usage example</b>

+    python3 classroom.py -o -t hf_aBcDeFgHIJkLmNoPQrsTuVwXYz -m seyonec/ChemBERTa-zinc-base-v1

+There are several commandline parameters available:

+<b>Commandline options classroom.py:</b>

+    -o  Evaluate original distractors
+    -g  Evaluate generated distractors (default)
+    -m  Define model to use in evaluation
+    -t  Add a HuggingFace token (needed for some models)

-In this folder, you can also find code to calculate the confidence intervals for the QA models' answers as well as code to calculate the overall mean.
+In this folder, you can also find code to calculate the confidence intervals for each type of QA models' answers as well as code to calculate the overall mean.

+<b>Commandline options confidence_analysis.py:</b>

+    -o  - Evaluate original distractors
+    -g  - Evaluate generated distractors (default)
+    -m  - Define model folder to evaluate

+<b>Commandline options total_mean.py:</b>

+    -o - Evaluate original distractors
+    -g - Evaluate generated distractors (default)